Chinese sailless submarine

-A sailless submarine was launched in 2018 at Jiangnan Shipyard, for the People's Liberation Army Navy (PLAN) of the People’s Republic of China (PRC).
+A sailless submarine was launched in 2018 at Jiangnan Shipyard, for the People's Liberation Army Navy (PLAN) of the People's Republic of China (PRC).

-First launched in 2018 at Jiangnan Shipyard, this submarine is rather unique in that it lacks the conning tower commonly found on submarines, but instead, has a tiny bump where the conning tower is supposed to located, and hence called "Chinese sailless submarine" by western analysts and observers.
-It's speculated that this Chinese sailless submarine is powered by lithium batteries, and used as a test bed for Chinese submarine technologies.
+First launched in 2018 at Jiangnan Shipyard, this submarine is rather unique in that it lacks the conning tower commonly found on submarines, but instead, has a tiny bump where the conning tower is usually located, and hence called "Chinese sailless submarine" by western analysts and observers.
+It's speculated that this submarine is powered by lithium batteries, and used as a test bed for Chinese submarine technologies.